pturecki/Long-Lasting-PasswordGen/README.md

 Generating a password intentionally takes a long time (for example a whole day or more).
 You can control this time by specify parameter to application (clamped to range: 10,000 - 10,000,000).
 You can try different values on your computer and check how long it takes (progress is updated during generation process).

+The code is also intentionally written in such a way that it is difficult to rewrite it into code that runs faster.

 ![](screenshot.jpg)

 ## Building from sources